-The problem in Rahul Gandhi or liberal secular’s approach is that they wish to inform us that India has suddenly become illiberal as we were such a ‘great’ society in past as if the caste was invented yesterday only.
+The problem with Rahul Gandhi or liberal secular’s approach is that they wish to inform us that India has suddenly become illiberal as we were such a ‘great’ society in past as if the caste was invented yesterday only.

-The critique of RSS will only be acceptable if Congress which ruled for over 50 years too admit that there are leaders in the party who had soft corner for the Sangh Parivar and Hindutva.
+The critique of RSS will only be acceptable if Congress which ruled for over 50 years too admit that there are leaders in the party who had a soft corner for the Sangh Parivar and Hindutva.

 Today, the party is unable to mount an attack on Modi on the corruption issue because its own track record is abysmal and horrific.
-None would believe that Congress is a party of ‘honest’ secular leaders when likes of Kamal Nath, Narayan Rane, Sanjay Nirupam, are around.
+None would believe that Congress is a party of ‘honest’ secular leaders when the likes of Kamal Nath, Narayan Rane, and Sanjay Nirupam, are around.
 There are many like them.

 Roads are not closed for Rahul Gandhi.
-He has sincerity but his letter was more focused on the BJP which is right but we must admit that BJP did not won elections out of blue but worked hard whether at the social media, media, grassroot level or others.
-He is talking about funds but everybody knows that when Congress was in power, it was the party enjoyed enormous funds from the industries.
+He has sincerity but his letter was more focused on the BJP which is right but we must admit that BJP did not win elections out of blue but worked hard whether at the social media, media, grassroots level or others.
+He is talking about funds but everybody knows that when Congress was in power, it was the party that enjoyed enormous funds from the industries.
 Once you have made them your enemies, they won’t give you money.

 In Madhya Pradesh, people are openly blaming Kamal Nath for being inaccessible and worse than his processor Shiv Raj Singh Chauhan.

-We know Rahul Gandhi is alone as Sonia’s coterie does not want a radical congress which can take BJP or RSS head on.
+We know Rahul Gandhi is alone as Sonia’s coterie does not want a radical congress which can take BJP or RSS head-on.

-The Brahmanical lobby in Congress still feel and it is true too, that at the end of the day, the people will only look to Congress when they are frustrated with BJP and hence they don’t want to antagonize their caste structure, dominated by the brahmins even when most of them are not voting to Congress.
+The Brahmanical lobby in Congress still feels and it is true too, that at the end of the day, the people will only look to Congress when they are frustrated with BJP and hence they don’t want to antagonize their caste structure, dominated by the brahmins even when most of them are not voting to Congress.

-How can a party survive if it does not have ideological strength to fight against politics of hatred and division?
-Rahul Gandhi must explain as how many of the Congress leaders have spoken against politics of hatred and division.
+How can a party survive if it does not have the ideological strength to fight against politics of hatred and division?
+Rahul Gandhi must explain as to how many of the Congress leaders have spoken against politics of hatred and division.
 Can we really believe that today’s Congress leaders can speak with conviction of ideology on the issue of hatred and division?

 I am not here to give advice to Rahul Gandhi but his resignation letter is a stricture passed against old guards of the Congress party, a majority of who are part of CWC and might have contested elections several decades ago.

 When India is going young and aspiring, Congress party leaders are going the other way around and unable to see the warning.
 Congress need a collegium and of course, Gandhis will remain at the helm of the party as they are the glue.
-They are the political family and perhaps know it well that after Rahul and Priyanka, no other Gandhi family member would be able to lead the party in near future.
+They are the political family and perhaps know it well that after Rahul and Priyanka, no other Gandhi family member would be able to lead the party in the near future.
 There is no ban on them but they will have to work really hard in the competitive environment.

 ‘Vansh’ is the thing for which Indians are ready to die.
 Politicians are anointing their children and BJP has not done away with it except at the top but yes, that phase too will come when people will question.

-Rahul must focus on cleaning the party and lead the movement against hatred and division but before he starts, he must read Ambedkar, Phule, Periyar, Gandhi, Vivekanand and Nehru.
+Rahul must focus on cleaning the party and leading the movement against hatred and division but before he starts, he must read Ambedkar, Phule, Periyar, Gandhi, Vivekanand and Nehru.
 I can say, this will help him understand India well.
 He must learn to critique his own party.
 His Dadi might be his role model but she also destroyed democratic institutions.

-His father too bypassed norms of democracy and Rahul would do well to admit the faults of Congress party and build the party learning from them.
-He can do that by his suggestions and involvement in the party for which he need not to be the president or leader in Parliament.
+His father too bypassed norms of democracy and Rahul would do well to admit the faults of the Congress party and build the party by learning from them.
+He can do that by his suggestions and involvement in the party for which he need not be the president or leader in Parliament.

 He can do that even without these positions but he must act fast as time is running out.
-Old guard waiting for Modi’s mistakes would serve no purpose as Congress need to provide alternatives and accept its own faults too apart from the achievements of India through our combined efforts, which is the power of inclusive India.
+Old-guard waiting for Modi’s mistakes would serve no purpose as Congress need to provide alternatives and accept its own faults too apart from the achievements of India through our combined efforts, which is the power of inclusive India.